Branka Grubor-Bauk

 Eligible to supervise Masters and PhD - email supervisor to discuss availability.

-A/Prof Grubor-Bauk is the Head of Viral Immunology at the Adelaide Medical School.
-She trained as a virologist, immunologist, and vaccine scientist and after postdoctoral training and a period in Biotech, she now leads a collaborative research program with basic science and translational components.
-Viral Immunology group is also involved in a number of different commercial research partnerships, with an aim to develop solutions with clinical application.
+A/Prof Grubor-Bauk is the Head of Viral Immunology Group at the Adelaide Medical School.
+She trained as a virologist, immunologist, and vaccine scientist and after postdoctoral training and a period in Biotech, she now leads a collaborative research program which encompasses discovery and translational science components.

 Student projects